Structural response of neutron stars to rapid rotation and its impact on the braking index: Braking Index

 \subsection{EOS uncertainties and the braking index of millisecond magnetar}

-The long and short GRBs are observed to show an X-ray plateau phase after the prompt emission, which lasts for $\sim 10-1000$ s indicating an ongoing energy injection from the central engine \cite{Nousek+2006, OWO+2006, Zhang+2006, ROM+2013, XDY+2022, Lu_2014}.
-There exists debate on the nature of the central engine but millisecond magnetar is one of the plausible models often used in literature.
-The spin-down of the magnetar is believed to power the X-ray plateau region of the light curve \citep{ZM+2001, metzger+2011}, which is modelled to obtain the braking index \citep{Lasky+2017, XDY+2022}.
-We have shown above that the braking index depends on the structure of the neutron stars which is pronounced at higher frequencies.
-Given the remnant is a newly born millisecond magnetar with spin period $P\sim 1-3$ ms \citep{XDY+2022} it is expected to have the dependence from EOS on its braking index.
-Therefore, we compute the range of possible braking index at every given rotational frequency, which gets translated from the uncertainties in the EOS obtained in Sec.~\ref{eos_des}.
-We have used Eq.~\ref{fullbi} to compute the braking index for all the EOS constructed in Sec.~\ref{eos_des}, which has been supplemented with all the frequency-dependent profiles of $M, I, R$ and $\mathcal{J}$ (as discussed in the Sec.~\ref{rot_effect} and shown in Fig.~\ref{fig:shape_vs_freq}) and their derivatives.
-We have used $B_p=10^{15}$G, $\epsilon=10^{-7}$ and $\alpha_{\rm S}=10^{-4}$, where the values of $\epsilon$ and $\alpha_{\rm S}$ is conservative estimates based on our results of Sec.~\ref{res2}.
-The result of our analysis is shown in Fig.~\ref{fig:braking_index}.
-The 90 percentile and the 68 percentile in the braking index as the function of frequency are shown by the blue and red band respectively which have been computed from the weights on the EOS parameter obtained from the Bayesian analysis in Sec.~\ref{eos_des}.
-The range of the braking index gets wider at higher frequencies due to the contribution of the rotational effects from different EOS of various stiffness.
-The yellow and the grey horizontal bands are the braking index of GRB 140903A and GRB 130603B with the $1\sigma$ uncertainty measured from their lightcurve by \citet{Lasky+2017}.
-The measured braking index passes through our estimated band of braking index indicating if the millisecond magnetar is formed with a typical value of $B_p=10^{15}$G, $\epsilon=10^{-7}$ and $\alpha_{\rm S}=10^{-4}$ or less, the spin frequency of the central engine can be between $\sim 550-850$ Hz for GRB 140903A and $f\lesssim 650$ Hz for GRB 130603B.
+The long and short GRBs are observed to show an X-ray plateau phase after the prompt emission, which lasts for a few tens to thousands of seconds, indicating an ongoing energy injection from the central engine \cite{Nousek+2006, OWO+2006, Zhang+2006, ROM+2013, XDY+2022, Lu_2014}.
+There exists debate on the nature of the central engine, but a millisecond magnetar is one of the plausible models often used in the literature.
+The spin-down of the magnetar is believed to power the X-ray plateau region of the light curve \citep{ZM+2001, metzger+2011}, which is modeled to obtain the braking index \citep{Lasky+2017, XDY+2022}.
+We have shown above that the braking index of a neutron star is affected by its structural changes due to rotation, especially at higher frequencies.
+Given the remnant is a newly born millisecond magnetar with spin period $P\sim 1-3$ ms \citep{XDY+2022}, its braking index is expected to be different from that of a slowly rotating neutron star.
+However, the response of a neutron star to rapid rotation also depends on the underlying EOS.
+To explore the uncertainty in the braking index due to the EOS, we next calculate it at different frequencies for all the EOS constructed in Sec.~\ref{eos_des}.
+We have used Eq.~\ref{fullbi}, supplemented by all the frequency-dependent profiles of $M, I, R$ and $\mathcal{J}$ (as discussed in Sec.~\ref{rot_effect} and shown in Fig.~\ref{fig:shape_vs_freq}) and their derivatives.
+Here we set $B_p=10^{15}$G, $\epsilon=10^{-7}$, and $\alpha_{\rm S}=10^{-4}$, where the values of $\epsilon$, and $\alpha_{\rm S}$ are conservative estimates based on our results of Sec.~\ref{res2}.
+The result is shown in Fig.~\ref{fig:braking_index} for a NS of $2M_\odot$ baryon mass.
+The 90\% C.I. and the 68\% C.I. in the braking index as a function of frequency are shown by the blue and red bands, respectively, which have been computed from the weights on the EOS parameters obtained from the Bayesian analysis in Sec.~\ref{eos_des}.
+The figure shows that the range of the braking index gets wider as the frequency increases.
+It happens because the structural changes of a neutron star due to rotation strongly depend on the EOS.